-Windows, external doors and joinery Repair category 2 Notes Rot is affecting external joinery/window woodwork.
+Windows, external doors and joinery Repair category 3 Notes Rot is affecting external joinery/window woodwork.
 Some of the windows are in a state of disrepair, and there are failed double glazed units.
+Consideration may be given to their replacement.
+The door to the northmost end (where an outbuilding has been demolished) is of interior quality and is ill fitting.
 Windows are of an age and style where a degree of ongoing maintenance should be anticipated.
 Windows were not all fully opened or tested, and it should be appreciated that some defects may only be evident during certain weather conditions.